citelab/JAMScript/qstart.md

 ## Preliminary Setup

-The easiest way to start programming JAMScript it is use the docker installation.
+The easiest way to start programming JAMScript is using the docker installation.
 Follow the instructions in the [docker installation](../docker) page to get the tools and images for the docker-based JAMScript.